synergy-design-system/synergy-design-system/.github/pull_request_template.md

 ### Component

 - [ ] I have created a new component.
-- [ ] I have added changes to a already existing component.
+- [ ] I have added changes to an already existing component.
 - [ ] I have written integration tests (or have adjusted already existing ones).
-- [ ] I have validated that there are no accessability errors.
+- [ ] I have validated that there are no accessibility errors.
-- [ ] I have created or updated any stories affected by my change.
+- [ ] I have created or updated any stories affected by my changes.
+- [ ] I have used design tokens instead of fix css values